Travel Info

 Route Permit

-The route permit is required for those traveling to restricted area beyond dochula pass.
-The route pass is processed and issued from Thimphu only after arrival in Bhutan on production of the entry permit.
+The route permit is now not required for those traveling to restricted area beyond dochula pass.
+The route pass is processed and issued from Department of Immigration either by online or while at entry point.
 For route permit, two copies of passport size photograph is required and it can be processed only during working hours (Monday -Friday).
 The applications are accepted from 9-11 am and the permit is granted on same day from 3-5 pm in summer and 3-4 pm in winter.

 Tour Tariff